afitiskin/redux-saga-routines/README.md

 # redux-saga-actions
 An action creator for [Redux Saga](https://github.com/yelouafi/redux-saga) compatible with [Redux Form](https://github.com/erikras/redux-form).
 Forked from [redux-form-saga](https://github.com/mhssmnn/redux-form-saga)

 ## Why do I need this?

-Reduce boilerplate from your source code when making requests to API or validate forms build on top of Redux Form.
+Reduce boilerplate from your source code when making requests to API or validating forms build on top of [Redux Form](https://github.com/erikras/redux-form).

 ## Installation